afishman/HidingTheSquid/README.md

 By coordinating cell actuation in a cellular-automata like fashion, we can impose simple rules that yield complex patterns which propagate over the surface of the skin.

-Videos generated with this simulator can be seen:
+Videos generated with this simulator:

 Type II Behaviour - https://www.youtube.com/watch?v=H5wG2jPh2cE